sukcinitas/yours-next-server/README.md

 # Yours Next

-An application to create shared playlists you can play using Youtube IFrame Player API and to chat in real-time using socket.io.
+An application to create shared playlists, play videos in a regular or synchronised manner via embedded Youtube video player and to chat in real-time using socket.io.
-You can take a look at the application [here](http://yours-next.herokuapp.com/#/) (it might take ~ 10 seconds for the sleeping app on Heroku to wake up).
+You can take a look at the application demo [here](https://yours-next.herokuapp.com/#/) (it might take ~ 10 seconds for the sleeping app on Heroku to wake up).

 ---